 Kids love going to the beach and Norfolk has some of the best family-friendly beaches in the country.
 The beaches are clean and usually not too crowded.
 If you time your visit for low tide, there will be plenty of sand for sand castles and you might even be able to do some rock pooling.

 While there are no admission charges for these Norfolk beaches, you will have to pay for parking.
 If you are looking for more budget friendly things to do, check out our list of the best free things to do in Norfolk.

 Some of the best beaches in Norfolk for kids are:

 This beach is a favourite for families.
-The beach is sandy and flat with lots of amenities available.
+The beach is sandy (with some rocks) and flat with lots of amenities available.
 There are amusements, ice cream shops, fish & chips, and toilets all just steps away.
 The Victorian Pier is perfect for crabbing (more info below).

 Note: Beaches with a * have been awarded the coveted blue flag.
 This means the beach has fulfilled a number of criteria covering environmental information and education, environmental management, safety and services and water quality.

 #2 Check out a Theme Park

 Norfolk doesn’t have any huge theme parks like Disneyland, but there are a few smaller ones that are ideal for families.